 The Company will need additional funding to complete its long term objectives.
-The ability of the Company to raise such financing in the future will depend on the prevailing market conditions, as well as the business performance of the Company.
+The ability of the Company to raise such financing in the future will depend on the prevailing market conditions, competition with other REE exploration stage companies, as well as the business performance of the Company.
 There can be no assurances that the Company will be successful in its efforts to raise additional financing on terms satisfactory to the Company.
 If adequate funds are not available or not available on acceptable terms, the Company may not be able to take advantage of opportunities, to develop new projects or to otherwise respond to competitive pressures.